cinthylorein/Mycovirus_discovery_workflows/README.md

 1. Create an accession file: Make a plain-text file listing one library identifier per line.
 Each line may be an SRA run ID or a non-SRA library (see the “Non-SRA libraries” section).
 This accession file is the main input for the scripts.

-2. (Optional) Download SRA data: Use the download script (for example, pipeline_download_sra.sh).
+2. Download SRA data: Use the download script (pipeline_download_sra.sh).
 Note: the scripts will be renamed to include your project name during setup.
 Skip this step if you already have the sequencing data.

 3. Verify raw read downloads: Confirm the raw reads are present in /scratch/<root_project>/<project>/raw_reads.
 Use the provided check_sra_downloads.sh script to check for missing files and re-download any missing accessions (create a new accession file for re-downloads).